 3. Goals sustain momentum.
 Seeing progress is addicting.

 4. Goals align your focus.
 Goal setting helps you align focus with behavior because you get feedback on your progress.

 5. Goal setting promotes self-mastery.
 While the process of goal setting is important because it helps unearth and identify what’s truly important to you, pursuing your goals is the real money-maker (literally and figuratively) because it builds self-efficacy; it develops yourself as the type of person who can achieve goals.

-So, if you have the aspiration to make 2018 the year to advance Transparency in your work, consider how setting clear goals can help you make your aspirations a reality.
+So, if you have the aspiration to make this the year to advance Transparency in your work, consider how setting clear goals can help you make your aspirations a reality.